openmc-dev/openmc/docs/source/usersguide/input.rst

       Number of scoring events

   :trigger:
-   This is the trigger when tally is used.
+   Trigger applied to all filter bins and nuclides for this tally.
 It will specify the trigger's type, threshold and scores to which it will be applied.
    It has the following attributes/sub-elements :

    :type:
     The type of the trigger.
 Accepted options are "variance", "std_dev",